Check out our new GPU Glossary! Read now

 Modal makes it easy to run Python code in the cloud.
 And DBT is a Python tool, so it’s easy to run DBT with Modal: below, we import the dbt library’s dbtRunner to pass commands from our Python code, running on Modal, the same way we’d pass commands on a command line.

-Note that this Modal Function has access to our AWS Secret, the mounted local files with our DBT project and profiles, and a remote Modal Volume that acts as a distributed file system.
+Note that this Modal Function has access to our AWS S3 Secret, the local files associated with our DBT project and profiles, and a remote Modal Volume that acts as a distributed file system.

 @app.function(